barkmadley/barkmadley.github.com/_posts/2011-06-04-one-and-a-half-years.md

 other day I was filling out a performance review which I felt was honest and adequate for its purposes.
-It turns out my supervisor did not think so and he came over to me with the comment "It looks like you need more practice talking yourself up".
+It turns out my supervisor did not think so and he came over to me with the comment "It looks like you need more practice talking yourself up", meaning speaking honestly about the slow but accelerating progress of our product is a bad thing.
 Either way I will be writing up my bios for both Yesod and Red Lizards in the coming week and submitting them.

 Here is a draft: